OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

    **Note:** You can select more tables later on by editing the published integration in Integration Builder.

+   To view the attributes of a table, select the relevant table.

 ### Review integration and publish

 1. Review the integration information, update if necessary, and click **Publish**.